open-liiist/deprecated-open-liiist/scraping-service/README.md

 - **Usage**: Reads a **CSV** file with Oasi/Tigre products.
 Each row maps to columns like `name,full_name,img_url,price,discount,localization.grocery, ...`.
 - **Key Features**:
-  - Converts discount > 1.0 to 1.0 to meet Zod’s `0..1` requirement.
   - Skips rows missing essential fields like `full_name`.
   - Posts to `/api/product`.